coderitter/mbd-mqtt-packer/README.md

 ## Decoding MQTT packets

-Since this package only provides means to pack and unpack MQTT packets, you need to implement everything around it by yourself.
-Since most of the time you would exchange MQTT packets through a network connection which most of the time would use TCP, we will stick with this example.
+Since this package only provides means to pack and unpack MQTT packets, you need to implement everything around it yourself.
+Since you would exchange MQTT packets through a network connection which most of the time would use TCP, we will stick with this example.

 You can unpack a packet chunk by chunk as a TCP socket would deliver them to your application.
 A chunk might either contain multiple MQTT packets at once or just a part of one.